tmfarrell/tmfarrell.github.io/_posts/2023-01-08-re_how_data_happened.md

 | **Author** |  Chris Wiggins, Matthew L. Jones |
 | **Published** | March 21, 2023 |

-### Principles of Analysis

-John Tukey's principles of data analysis:
+John Tukey's principles of data analysis

-> 1. Data analysis must seek for scope and usefulness rather than security.
+> 1. Data analysis must seek for scope and usefulness rather than security
 >
-> 2. Data analysis must be willing to err moderately often in order that inadequate evidence shall more often suggest the right answer.
+> 2. Data analysis must be willing to err moderately often in order that inadequate evidence shall more often suggest the right answer
 >
-> 3. Data analysis must use mathematical argument and mathematical results as bases for judgment rather than as bases for proofs or stamps of validity.
+> 3. Data analysis must use mathematical argument and mathematical results as bases for judgment rather than as bases for proofs or stamps of validity

-### History of Data Analysis

-Data analysis is detective work.
+Data analysis is detective work

 > In the atmosphere of Bell Labs, Tukey and his collaborators created a wide variety of statistical and computational tools needed to make data analysis a reality.
 Sixteen years later, in a practical textbook, he explained, "exploratory data analysis" (EDA) is "detective work-numerical detective work--or counting detective work--or graphical detective work.'
 EDA offered some "general understandings" useful across domains of detective work.

-Data visualization is incredibly important for effective data analysis.
+Data visualization is incredibly important for effective data analysis

 > Tukey celebrated the creation of new tools for that craft.
 >